 - Be sure to install circuit breakers.
-If not installed, electric shock may result.
-For the power lines, use standard cables of sufficient capacity.
-Otherwise, a - short circuit, overheating, or fire may result.When installing the power lines, do not apply tension to the cables.
-If the - when instaining the power lines, do not apply tension to the cables.
-If the connections are loosened, the cables can snap or break and overheating or fire may result.
+If not installed, electric shock may result. - For the power lines, use standard cables of sufficient capacity.
+Otherwise, a short circuit, overheating, or fire may result. - When installing the power lines, do not apply tension to the cables.
+If the connections are loosened, the cables can snap or break and overheating or fire may result. - Be sure to ground the unit.
+Do not connect the ground wire to gas or water pipes, lighting rods, or telephone grounding lines.
+If the unit is not properly grounded, electric shock may result. - Use circuit breakers (ground fault interrupter, isolating switch (+B fuse), and molded case circuit breaker) with the specified capacity.
+If the circuit breaker capacity is larger than the specified capacity, breakdown or fire may result.